 By Dr. Mercola

-The National Institute of Mental Health (NIMH) is launching a study to see whether Streptococcus bacteria, which cause strep throat, scarlet fever, and other infections such as pneumonia, may also be responsible for obsessive-compulsive disorder (OCD) in children.1
+The National Institute of Mental Health (NIMH) is launching a study to see whether Streptococcus bacteria, also understand what is strep throat and what causes it, scarlet fever, and other infections such as pneumonia, may also be responsible for obsessive-compulsive disorder (OCD) in children.1

 According to NIMH statistics, OCD affects approximately one percent of American adults.2

 People with OCD are beset with anxious persistent thoughts (obsessions), or feel compelled to perform certain rituals like hand washing or repeatedly checking things (compulsions).

 For many people, the condition begins during childhood or the teen years.
 The Streptococcus bacteria create proteins that mimic human proteins, thereby evading your immune system.
 Once your immune system identifies them as "foreign invaders," it begins creating antibodies.

 However, these antibodies can also attack human tissues such as your heart, joints, and brain.